civkit/civkit-node/README.md

 Development Process
 -------------------

-The CivKit Node project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, documentation, testing and patches.
-If you're getting started, first and foremost, start small.
+The CivKit Node project embraces an open contributor model, inviting individuals to contribute through peer reviews, documentation, testing, and patches.

-Discussion about code base improvements happens in Github issues and on pull requests.
+If you're new to the project, it's advisable to begin with smaller tasks to get acquainted.

-Communications about the development of CivKit Node happens primarily on the CivKit Discord.
+Discussions regarding codebase enhancements take place on GitHub issues and pull requests, while communication regarding the development of CivKit Node primarily occurs on the CivKit Discord platform.

 Tagline
 -------